converged-computing/container-chonks/experiments/dockerfile/README.md

 Stats:

 - Total Dockerfile across project: 77449
-- 694/4621 RSEng repos have at least one Dockerfile
+- 694/4621 RSEng repositories have at least one Dockerfile

 Dragonfly?